robclu/tensor/_posts/2015-09-22-introducing-nano.md

 ## Examples

-Nano is still under development, however, examples of the latest functionality can be found at [examples](https:://robclu.github.io/examples.md).
+Tensor is still under development, however, examples of the latest functionality can be found at [examples](https:://robclu.github.io/examples.md).

+Currently only the CPU implementations are supported.
+I will update the status and the examples as additional functionality is added.

 Suggestions for additional functionality are welcomed.